finchawin/Data-Science-Professional-Practice/README.md

 The following metrics were used to assess model performance:
 **Adjusted R-squared:** Measures how much of the variance in final points is explained by the model and penalises the inclusion of unecessary variables.

-**Root Mean Squared Error**: Answers on average how many points is the models prediction wrong by?
+**Root Mean Squared Error**: Answers on average how many points are the models prediction wrong by?

 **Mean absolute error**: Measures the absolute difference between predicted and final points.
 A key difference to RMSE is that it treats differences equally, meaning its not as influence by outliers.